Category

 Sightseeing ideas

 There are a multitude of varied offerings in Corpus Christi.
 If you didn’t spot any aquatic creatures during your kayaking, you will at The Texas State Aquarium, the largest of its kind in Texas.
 They have an interactive stingray lagoon.
 You can spot reef sharks in their eye-catching curved aquarium with a 68-foot-long acrylic window, which is the longest in North America.
 You can enjoy an acrobatic show at Dolphin Bay.
-And the most fulfilling part is learning about their conservation work at their newly opened wildlife rescue center.
+And the most fulfilling part is learning about their conservation work at their newly opened wildlife rescue centre.

 Nearby is the USS Lexington, which is a former WWII aircraft carrier and currently a naval museum.
-The most popular part is the flight deck with 20 historic aircraft on-board with the centrepiece being Maverick’s F-14 Tomcat jet from the original Top Gun film.
+The most popular part is the flight deck with 20 historic aircraft on board with the centrepiece being Maverick’s F-14 Tomcat jet from the original Top Gun film.
 There is plenty to experience below deck too from a flight operations tour to a fascinating late-night paranormal investigation.

 You can savour the cowboy lifestyle by going on a visit to King Ranch.
 It is the largest ranch in the United States, bigger than the country of Luxembourg.
 You can go on a ranch tour where they explain the modern-day workings of their business.
 You can visit King Ranch Museum to appreciate the history of the brand and purchase the finest leather goods and outdoor gear at their saddle shop.